 On a mournful night of thunder and lightning outside of Zion on the tenth anniversary of September 11, 2001 yields radioactive rain 204% times normal falling on solemn tourists.

-Japanese vegetable juice spot checks at a whopping 53% over background radiation in an ironic twist since the vegetable drink is made up of carrots, spinach, and all sorts of plants that are vulnerable to multiple meltdowns-created nuclear fallout.
-While it may not be surprising to find this level of radiation in this Japanese juice, it is surprising to find it for sale in Los Angeles.
+Japanese vegetable juice spot checks at a whopping 53% over background.
+Not surprising to find this level of radiation in this Japanese juice, it is surprising to find it for sale in Los Angeles.

-EnviroReporter.com detects 65.1% higher than normal radiation in Sencha green tea from Japan purchased at a Japanese-run store in Southern California by Radiation Station’s graph artist Dale Ramicone.
-Japanese green tea can be purchased all over Southern California and the rest of the United States.
+EnviroReporter.com detects 65.1% higher than normal radiation in Sencha green tea from Japan purchasef at a Japanese-run store in Southern California by Radiation Station’s Dale Ramicone.

-Adlay tea from Japan tests over 39% higher in radiation compared to background at Radiation Station in Santa Monica California.
+Adlay tea from Japan tests over 39% higher in radiation compared to background at Radiation Station Santa Monica.
 Tea was bought at a local Japanese market in the Los Angeles area.

 Japanese Dattan Soba Cha tea tests 32.9% higher than background radiation at Radiation Station.
 This popular tea is made from buckwheat seed that is harvested every three months.

-Japanese seaweed bought in Southern California in a bag tests 54.2% higher in radiation than background levels at Radiation Station.
-Tested out of the bag, the seaweed tests 67.2% higher, or 22.6% higher than in the bag which suggests the presence of deadly alpha radiation, which is 20 to 1,000 more lethal that beta and gamma radiation.
+Japanese seaweed bought in Southern California in a bag tests 54.2% higher than background.
+Tested out of the bag, tests 67.2% higher, suggesting presence of potent alpha radiation.